Celebrating 40 years of Community History

 A community based group that promotes interest in the history of the City of Burnside, a local government area in the eastern foothills of Adelaide, the capital of South Australia.

-General meetings, which feature an address from a visiting speaker, are free and are held at the Burnside Community Centre at 7.30pm on the third Monday of each month.
+General meetings, which feature an address from a visiting speaker, are free and are held at the Burnside Community Centre at 7.30pm on the third Monday of each month (not January or December).
 Members of the public are welcome to attend any of the general meetings.

 Half day or full day trips to points of historical interest are held each year.

 Take a walking tour seeing historical sites of interest in the streets of the City of Burnside.
 View all seven self-guided historical walks which cover the suburbs of Beaumont, Burnside, Eastwood and Parkside, Glen Osmond, Knightsbridge, now in Leabrook and Hazelwood Park, Rose Park and Waterfall Gully.